 Drug safety evidence aggregation platforms are becoming a vital tool for pharmacovigilance departments at pharmaceutical manufacturers.

-Download a copy of our new white paper, Drug Safety Data to Support the Entire Life-Cycle: An Introduction to Drug Safety Evidence Aggregation Platforms.
+See our comprehensive guide, Drug Safety Data to Support the Entire Life-Cycle: An Introduction to Drug Safety Evidence Aggregation Platforms.

-The white paper contains specific use cases for a drug safety evidence aggregation platform designed for all functions within a drug safety department, including signal detection, safety science, and epidemiology.
+The guide contains specific use cases for a drug safety evidence aggregation platform designed for all functions within a drug safety department, including signal detection, safety science, and epidemiology.